 As we age, our bodies change.
 That is a fact.
 It doesn’t have to be a foregone conclusion, however, that we are just going to gain weight and there’s nothing we can do about it.
 I’m not going to promise you can get back to your high school weight.
 For most of us, that’s unrealistic.
 But, with some adjustments to diet and exercise, we can be fitter than ever well beyond menopause.

 It’s important to focus on a well-balanced diet that provides plenty of lean protein, vegetables, fruits, whole grains, beans, nuts, and seeds.
-Refined sugars and starches should be limited to help minimize abdominal weight gain.
+Limit refined sugars and starches to help minimize inflammation and abdominal weight gain.

 Due to the tendency for muscle loss as our hormones change, your exercise regimen should include at least 2-3 days of strength training.
 Strength training paired with at least 150 minutes per week of cardo exercise helps maintain healthy metabolism.